 1. This section gives an overview of the Criminal Procedure and Investigations Act 1996 (“CPIA”) disclosure regime, taking into account the Human Rights Act 1998, the Attorney General’s Guidelines on disclosure 2013 (”the Guidelines”), the Judicial Protocol on the Disclosure of Unused Material in Criminal Cases 2013 (“the Protocol” and the Criminal Justice Act 2003 (“CJA 2003”).
 It explains the disclosure regime which has been in place since 4 April 2005 and which applies to all investigations commenced on or after that date.
 The Guidelines make it clear that the regime set out in the CPIA 1996 as updated by the CJA 2003 must be scrupulously followed and Inspectors appointed as disclosure officers must have the requisite experience, skills, competence and resources to undertake their vital role.
+The Criminal Practice Directions emphasis this by stating that disclosure is a vital part of the preparation for trial, both in the magistrates’ court and in the Crown court.
+All parties must be familiar with their obligations.

 Inspectors should consult Legal Adviser’s Office if they are dealing with an investigation which commenced before 4 April 2005 and need advice on the disclosure regime applying to that investigation.